 | Premium clients: Google, Spotify, Nike, Facebook. | Competitive acceptance: Not every applicant gets chosen. |

-Yes. dscout earns its three stars through a combination of strong client names, real pay rates, and a research format that is genuinely more interesting than clicking survey boxes.
-The competitive acceptance process is the only real friction.
-But for people who communicate well on camera and apply consistently, this is one of the better-paying and more enjoyable research gigs out there.
-The Bottom Line: Download the app, fill your profile in completely, and treat every screener video like a short audition.
-Be specific, be genuine, and keep applying.
-The missions that come through pay well and the work is more interesting than any other survey platform on this list.
+The Bottom Line: For people who communicate well on camera and apply consistently, this is one of the better-paying and more enjoyable research gigs out there.
+The missions that come through pay well and the work is more interesting than pretty much any other survey platform.

 Frequently Asked Questions

 A diary study is a multi-day research mission where you complete short tasks each day, recording video or photo entries about your experiences with a product, service, or routine.
-For example, a company might ask you to record your morning coffee routine for five consecutive days.
 Each day has a specific prompt.
-Payment comes at the end of the full study when all entries are submitted and the mission closes.

-dscout works with consumer brands, tech companies, and product teams across many industries.
+Dscout works with consumer brands, tech companies, and product teams across many industries.
 Past clients have included Google, Spotify, Nike, Facebook, and many other recognizable names.
-The topics range from how people use apps in daily life to how they shop for groceries to how they navigate healthcare decisions.
-Most missions are consumer-facing and require no specialized knowledge.

-Yes. dscout is designed for everyday people, not professional research participants.
+Yes.
+Dscout is designed for everyday people, not professional research participants.
 No prior experience is required.
-What matters is that you communicate clearly on camera and engage genuinely with the questions asked.
-First-time participants can and do get selected for missions from day one.

-Yes. dscout pays you via PayPal and does not withhold taxes.
+Yes.
+Dscout pays you via PayPal and does not withhold taxes.
 If your total earnings across all research platforms exceed $600 in a year, you may receive a 1099 form.
 In the US, if total self-employment income from all sources exceeds $400, self-employment tax rules apply.
-Keep a log of every mission payment received and the corresponding date.